Fly or Spin Fishing for Trophy Pike

-You should be booking this trip two years out, as they are sold out for the 2019 season and almost sold out for 2020.
+Plan on booking this trip two years out, as they are sold out for the 2019 and almost sold out for 2020.
 NW Territories is home to world-famous Great Slave Lake, which is 300 miles long.
 Trout Rock Wilderness Lodge is located in a chain of islands, right in the heart of the North Arm of Great Slave Lake.
-They are the only sportfishing lodge in the 100-mile-long North Arm.
-This area is home to hundreds of bald eagles, waterfowl and many types of wildlife, such as black bear, moose, lynx, wolves, and wild wood bison.
+They are the only sportfishing lodge in the 100-mile-long North Arm and the Lodge is only a 12-minute floatplane flight from Yellowknife.

 Fishing Great Slave Lake